 The concept of big data has been around for decades.
 Even before anyone had a term for it, businesses used basic spreadsheets, feedback forms, and graphs to track customer insights and trends.
 The only difference today is that we finally have the right tools and tech stars to tap into the benefits of big data.

-With the right data management and analytics systems in place, companies can gather seemingly unstructured information and translate it into actionable insights.
+With the right data management and analytics systems in place, companies can gather seemingly unstructured information and translate it into actionable insights and marketing strategies.

 The History of Big Data

 While the term “big data” is still quite new, we’ve been dealing with data sets ever since the 60s and 70s.
 Since the days the first data centres were created, companies have been exploring spreadsheets and basic analytics to make informed decisions about the future.

 Around 2005, when social media started to grow in popularity, people began to realise just how much data we generate every day.
 In fact, our current data output is currently 2.5 quintillion bytes every day.

 The information available online today can potentially provide useful insights about your market and customer.
 In the past, companies needed to use long and expensive processes to sort through that information manually.
 Today, machine learning and data analytics tools make it easier to access business insights almost instantly.